Praqma/kubernetes-ebook/chapter03.md

 # Conclusion:
-In this chapter, we provisioned a fresh network in libvirt, and also provisioned our VMs.
-In next chapter we are going to create SSL certificates which will be used by various components of the cluster.
+In this chapter we provisioned a fresh network in Libvirt and provisioned our VMs.
+In the next chapter we are going to create SSL certificates which will be used by various components of the cluster.